AOMediaCodec/av1-spec/README.md

 ### Notes on NPM and Grunt

+_These steps are not critically necessary for working on the document.
+Rather, they apply cosmetic changes to the HTML output on a postproc basis._

 The specification document requires a bit of arbitrary text manipulation that can't be done with Jekyll alone.
 To automate these needs we turn to [GruntJS], a Node-based task runner.
 The following assumes you have already installed [NodeJS] and [npm], the Node package manager.

-_**Note** that these steps are not critically necessary for working on the document.
-Rather they apply cosmetic changes to the HTML output on a postproc basis._

 ~~~~~ bash
 ## Update npm globally